vmware-tanzu/tanzu-dev-portal/content/guides/containers/security-best-practices.md

 With a non-root container, you can't do any of this.
 A non-root container must be configured only for its main purpose, for example, run the NGINX server.

-A non-root container is a container in which the user executing the processes is not the *root* user but a unprivileged user, like *1001*.
+A non-root container is a container in which the user executing the processes is not the *root* user but an unprivileged user, like *1001*.
 This is usually modified through the `USER` instruction in the Dockerfile.

 ### Advantages of non-root containers